jovotech/jovo-framework/platforms/platform-instagram/README.md

 ## Deployment

 To test your Instagram messaging bot with an Instagram account, you need to create an app in the Facebook for Developers portal.
 [Learn more in the official Instagram Messaging docs](https://developers.facebook.com/docs/messenger-platform/instagram/get-started).

+You need to do two things:

+- Connect a page to the app, generate an access token, and add it to the [`accessToken` configuration](#configuration).
+- Add your app endpoint (for example your [Jovo Webhook URL](https://v4.jovo.tech/docs/webhook) for testing) as callback URL and add a verify token that you also specify in the [`verifyToken` configuration](#configuration).
+This will be used by Facebook to verify your server.

+If your Facebook app is in developer mode, Facebook will only send requests to your webhook for users who have a tester role (or upwards).
+Make sure that your Instagram account is connected to your Facebook page for the testing to work.